devonapple/ergo_wiki/How-to-install-Ergo-node-on-Mac-OS-X.md

 Java HotSpot(TM) 64-Bit Server VM (build 25.74-b02, mixed mode)
 ```

-then all is ok, and you can move on to the next step!
+then installation was successful.
+Please proceed to the next step!

-If you get an error check your installation and try find a solution or a better tutorial online.
+If you get an error check your installation or search online for a solution to the particular error prompted.

 # Download Ergo package and configure the application

-Download the latest version of ergo.jar and create the ergo.conf configuration to any folder, for example `~/ergo`.
+Download the latest version of [ergo.jar](https://github.com/ergoplatform/ergo/releases) and create ergo.conf file to any folder, for example `~/ergo` .

+Lastly, open Terminal.app, navigate to the folder with the jar file by executing the command `cd ~/ergo` .
+Your Ergo node can now be booted up by executing the command `java -jar ergo.jar ergo.conf`.

 Just open it with your favorite text editor, pour a cup of tea and read [the documentation of the configuration file](https://github.com/ergoplatform/ergo/wiki/Node-Configuration-File).